-Berkeley Group’s ‘One Blackfriars’ is a development of 274 luxury homes in a 50 storey glass tower with a total development value of £700m.
+This atrocity is Berkeley Group’s ‘One Blackfriars’; a development of 274 luxury homes in a 50 storey glass tower with a 110-space multilevel parking basement below.
+The total development value is approximately £700m.

-There will be no affordable housing on-site or off-site, instead the developer will pay £29m (4% of total value) in a series of staged payments to the council, towards its council house building programme.
+There will be no affordable housing on-site or off-site.
+This was deemed to be unviable according to a viability assessment undertaken by Savills and submitted to Southwark Council.
+Instead the developer will pay £29m (4% of total value) in a series of staged payments to the council, towards its council house building programme.

 The One Blackfriars planning committee report explains that the £29m in-lieu payment was lower than the £35m minimum policy requirement, on the grounds that the development will be providing a “viewing lounge on the 32nd level, which would be made available to the public by prior arrangement”. (para.
 45)